 While we have manufactured Phase 3 devices internally on a small scale, we plan to rely on contract manufacturers, component fabricators and secondary service providers to produce ARX-01 devices for Phase 3 clinical trials and the commercial marketplace.
 We currently outsource manufacturing and packaging of the controller, dispenser and cartridge components of the ARX-01 device to third parties and intend to continue to do so.
+These purchases of Phase 3 devices and components will be made utilizing short term purchase agreements and we may not be able to enter into long-term agreements for commercial supply of ARX-01 with third party manufacturers, or may be unable to do so on acceptable terms.
 We may encounter unanticipated problems in the scale-up and automation process that will result in delays in the manufacturing of the ARX-01 cartridge, dispenser or controller.